 For sports-lovers, spring means one thing – baseball season!
-My family loves watching baseball games, so attending baseball spring training has been high on our travel bucket list for quite awhile.
-Luckily, spring training games in 2020 started a bit earlier than usual, making it possible for us to spend the end of our Presidents Day week vacation in Arizona watching our favorite teams play in the Cactus League.
+My family loves watching baseball games, so attending baseball spring training was high on our travel bucket list for quite awhile.
+Luckily, Arizona spring training games start a bit earlier than usual some years, which made it possible for us to spend the end of a Presidents Day week vacation in Arizona watching our favorite teams play in the Cactus League.

 (Trips With Tykes uses affiliate links which means I may earn a small commission if you purchase through links in this post.
 See our full disclosure policy linked in the menu at the bottom of this site.)

 This post was originally sponsored by the Tempe Tourism Office.
 It has been updated since its original publication.
 All opinions are my own.

 Baseball & Cactus League Arizona Spring Training Basics

 If you don’t follow baseball super-closely, let’s start with a few basics.
 Spring training is a time when all the Major League Baseball teams gather to warm up, playing games against each other daily to prepare for the regular season.

 MLB spring training takes place in two places in the United States.
 The East Coast based teams play in central and southern Florida in the Grapefruit League.
 Game locations stretch from Fort Lauderdale to Orlando and Tampa.
 All the teams from the West and Midwest head for equally sunny Arizona.
 The aptly-named Cactus League is concentrated in the greater Phoenix area.

 Spring training baseball runs for about a month, usually most of the month of March.
 In 2023, Cactus League games are scheduled from February 24 until March 28 in Arizona.
 In Phoenix, a total of 15 teams play in 10 different stadiums across the region.